 3. As long as you recommend products you believe in, and can communicate that value to your readers, a huge majority won’t mind that you’re making a (probably small) commission from the recommendation.

-If you’re building your blog to work with brands in the future, write a few outstanding posts showcasing your favorite brands and what your blog is all about.
+If you’re building your site to work with brands in the future, write a few outstanding posts showcasing your favorite brands now.

-For example, if you’re a travel blogger writing for the backpacking community, you could do a few posts highlighting your favorite backpack (travel necessities, travel/hiking guides, whatever fits).
+For example, if own a travel site, you could do a few posts highlighting your favorite backpack (travel necessities, travel/hiking guides, whatever fits).
 And while you’re doing that, you can include affiliate links into the mix.

 This does a few things for you: